 But it was not only the “Military Industrial Complex” which benefitted from the atomic bombings, but the entire spectrum of corporate America which applauded the government policy of using military force and nuclear threats to compel a.dependable supply of cheap labor and cheap natural resources, primarily from impoverished Southern Hemisphere nations.

-Analysts like Daniel Ellsburg, and Michio Kaku have pointed out that the U.S. government has threatened the use of nuclear weapons numerous times since Nagasaki, usually against Third World nations exercizing their rights to self-determination.
+Analysts like Arjun Makhijani, Daniel Ellsburg, and Michio Kaku have pointed out that the U.S. government has threatened the use of nuclear weapons numerous times since Nagasaki, usually against Third World nations exercising their rights to self-determination.
 They argue that the primary function of U.S. nuclear weapons, from the beginning, has been as a foreign policy instrument, not for deterrence.
-Now we see the example of the U.S. throwing its military might(including threats to use nuclear weapons) against Iraq in the name of a “New World Order,” to insure control over the international oil market.
 But, if the multi-national corporations have been the “winners” of the nuclear build-up, what about the losers?
 What about the farmers, the plumbers, the small business people, the homemakers, the doctors, the children … all the rest of us

 The challenge for the Peace, Justice and Environmental movement is to organize a broadly-based political base capable of challenging the presently prevailing corporate power structure.
 Their nearly absolute corporate control over the Media, including public broadcasting, complicates our already difficult task.
 To educate and mobilize the public we must adopt strategies that reflect the current political and technical realities.

-Increasingly, grassroots activists are turning to computers, desktop publishing and video/satellite technology to reach a broad audience.
-Community and neighborhood based social change groups emphasize the inter-connectedness of issues and the importance of networking.
+Increasingly, grassroots activists emphasize the inter-connectedness of issues and the importance of networking.
 A multitude of computer networks have sprung up over the past few years enabling a small community group to communicate directly, at small cost with hundreds of similar groups nationwide.
 These networks permit a degree of networking among disarmament and antiintervention groups, both nationally and internationally, unheard of just a few short years ago.

-Each anniversary of the atomic bombings provides us a unique opportunity to study and reflect on the horrors of possible nuclear war and the massive destruction already wrought by pursuing 46 years of nuclear madness and a Cold War.
+Each anniversary of the atomic bombings provides us a unique opportunity to study and reflect on the horrors of possible nuclear war and the massive destruction already wrought by pursuing nuclear madness.
 As we listen to the warnings of the Hibakusha (living survivors of Hiroshima/ Nagasaki), we should also listen to the voices of the children of New York and Washington; of Ethiopia and Angola; of Love Canal and Bophal; of Three Mile Island and Chernobyl, and understand how militarism polarizes and exploits our communities.